skypjack/entt/docs/md/poly.md

 to obtain.<br/>
 This module aims to make it simple and easy to use.

-The library allows to define _concepts_ as interfaces to fullfill with concrete classes withouth having to inherit from a common base.<br/>
+The library allows to define _concepts_ as interfaces to fulfill with concrete classes without having to inherit from a common base.<br/>
 This is, among others, one of the advantages of static polymorphism in general and of a generic wrapper like that offered by the `poly` class template in particular.<br/>